Booker, Bridges lead new-look Suns past Mavericks 106-102 - WHIZ News

-Doncic looked rusty and hesitant at times in the first half, shooting just 5 for 15 from the field.
+Doncic looked rusty and hesitant at times in the first half, shooting just 5 for 15 from the field before the break.
 He showed why he is in the MVP conversation in the second half, leading the Mavs with 32 points.
 Josh Richardson, Tim Hardaway Jr. and Jalen Brunson all scored 12 points.

+The 21-year-old Doncic finished 11 of 26 shooting and added eight rebounds and five assists.
+The third-year player had plenty of good moments but was disappointed in his shot selection during the fourth quarter.

+“That was my bad, I’ve got to stop taking these very bad shots,” Doncic said.
+“It wasn’t just the last one, it was a couple.
+It’s not good for me, it’s not good for the team.
+I’ve got to change it.”

 TIP-INS